 Best Ever Tweet:

-Carole Ellis Real Estate Background:
+Bryan Ellis Real Estate Background:

-- Based in Atlanta, GA
+- Based in: Atlanta, GA

-- Say hi to her at https://thinkrealty.com/ or email@example.com
+- Say hi to him at http://SelfDirected.org/academy

 Best Ever Listeners: